jonwright77/DaysToGo/01_CURRENT_STATE.md

     - **Calendar Fetching**: `CalendarService` fetches calendar events for the appropriate date (reflection date for future events, reminder date for past events).
     - **Historical Events**: `WikipediaService` fetches "On This Day" historical events from Wikipedia's free API for the appropriate date, showing events, births, and deaths that match the exact year.
 Recurring holidays are excluded to focus on unique historical events.
 No API key required, completely free with unlimited access.
     - **Location Tracking**: `LocationService` tracks location changes in the background using CoreLocation, building a detailed history of user movements over time.
 Location data for the appropriate date is displayed on an interactive map in the reminder detail view.
 Uses continuous location updates with 20-meter distance filter for detailed tracking, automatically records the first location of each day, stores last 90 days of data locally, and filters poor accuracy locations (except for daily first entries).
-    - **Settings Menu**: A hierarchical `SettingsView` with organized sections for Personal (Profile) and Data Sources (Display Options, Calendars), plus app version information.
+    - **Settings Menu**: A hierarchical `SettingsView` with organized sections for Personal (Profile) and Data Sources (Display Options, Calendars), plus an About section with app version, developer information (Jon Wright), and technology stack (SwiftUI & CloudKit).
 Display Options allow users to toggle visibility of Photos, Calendar Events, On This Day, and Location sections in reminder details.
     - **Customizable Reminder Appearance**: Reminders can now have an optional description and a customizable background color selected from 8 pastel options.
     - **Splash Screen**: A custom splash screen is displayed on app launch.
 - **Gaps & TODOs**: